helm/helm/docs/chart_template_guide/accessing_files.md

     message = Goodbye from config 3
 ```

+## Path helpers

+When working with files, it can be very useful to perform some standard
+operations on the file paths themselves.
+To help with this, Helm imports many of
+the functions from Go's [path](https://golang.org/pkg/path/) package for your
+use.
+They are all accessible with the same names as in the Go package, but
+with a lowercase first letter.
+For example, `Base` becomes `base`, etc.

+The imported functions are:
+- Base
+- Dir
+- Ext
+- IsAbs
+- Clean

 ## Glob patterns

 As your chart grows, you may find you have a greater need to organize your
 files more, and so we provide a `Files.Glob(pattern string)` method to assist
-in extracting certain files with all the flexibility of [glob patterns](//godoc.org/github.com/gobwas/glob).
+in extracting certain files with all the flexibility of [glob patterns](https://godoc.org/github.com/gobwas/glob).

 `.Glob` returns a `Files` type, so you may call any of the `Files` methods on
 the returned object.